LighTech

 • typical customer requests are processed by a chatbot.

-If the product is approaching the minimum balance, the system analyzes sales and seasonality and generates a purchase in advance.
+The system analyzes sales and seasonality to generate a purchase in advance if the product is approaching the minimum balance.
 This reduces the risk of out-of-stock and prevents excess inventory.

 For purchases, the following are used: